-- Primary Major Transit Station Area areas that have a delineated boundary as shown on Schedule 1B and have existing or planned Rapid Transit and can meet or exceed the minimum density target, and are protected under the Planning Act. - Planned Major Transit Station Area areas which are intended to become either a Primary or Secondary Major Transit Station Areas and will be further delineated through planning studies, or when infrastructure planning and investment, or changes in land use unlock potential.
-Planned Major Transit Station Areas are not delineated on Schedule 1B.
+- Major Transit Station Area areas that have a delineated boundary and have existing or planned transit-supportive built forms and are protected in accordance with subsection 16(16) of the Planning Act.
+Such Major Transit Station Areas are further identified as Primary or Secondary in the Region of Peel Official Plan.
+Primary Major Transit Station Areas can meet or exceed the minimum transit-supportive density target, and are identified on Schedule 1B and listed in Table 3.
+Secondary Major Transit Station Areas may require an alternative minimum density target.
+The Brampton Plan does not have any Secondary Major Transit Station Areas. - Planned Major Transit Station Area areas which are intended to become either a Primary or Secondary Major Transit Station Areas and will be further delineated through planning studies, or when infrastructure planning and investment, or changes in land use unlock potential.
+Planned Major Transit Station Areas shall only be delineated as a Primary or Secondary Major Transit Station Area through a Regionally-initiated amendment to the Region of Peel Official Plan.
+The locations of Planned Major Transit Station Areas are identified in Schedule 1A.